kba/anno-frontend/src/default-config/events.md

 The `events` option may hold a dictionary object that may define event handlers (event name &rarr; function).
 Currently, these are supported:

+### `appReady`
+Fired after the AnnoApp has been installed into the DOM.
+A single argument is passed: The reference to the AnnoApp.

 ### `mouseover`, `mouseleave`
 Fired when the mouse pointer hovers/unhovers an annotation.
 For details, see the anno-viewer component documentation.